Section II - Membranes, Cells, and Networks

 They are composed of a complex mixture of lipids, embedded integral or peripheral membrane proteins, and carbohydrates.
 The elucidation of the structure and organization of biological membranes is a still growing research field and new techniques and methodologies have been developed to understand membrane structure and function.
 Because of the complexity of biological membranes, artificial model membranes are frequently applied for simplification.
 They include vesicular lipid bilayers, lipid nanodiscs, freestanding and supported planar lipid bilayers, lipid monolayers, and computational lipid bilayers.

-The next meeting will be held in 2022 from May 23nd to 25th at the Drübeck monastery close to the Harz Mountains.
-It will be entitled “Methods for Membrane Biophysics”.
-Registration starts in (Nov.)
-December 2021.
+The next meeting will be held in 2024 from May 06 to 08 at the Drübeck monastery close to the Harz Mountains.
+It will be entitled “From Model to Cellular Membranes”.
+Registration starts October 02, 2023.

 Section II